webdevjeffus/drop-in-css/docs/tutorial.md

 }
 ```

 This rule automatically applies a "clearfix" immediately after \<header>, \<main> and \<section> elements, since these elements are likely to contain elements that are floated left or right.
-It has no effect if nothing inside the element is floated, but they don't hurt anything by being there.
+A clearfix has no effect if nothing inside the element is floated, but it also doesn't hurt anything by being there.

 ```css
 a,